extra-p/extrap/docs/modeling-gpu.md

 Extra-P supports the modeling of GPU activities like kernels and data transfers by default.
 If you want to use the extended functionality of integrating GPU measurements into the application calltree and wait state and concurrency analysis, you must import a measurement with additional metadata.
-Currently, Extra-P requires you to use Nvidia Nsight Systems together with a custom NVTX-based instrumenter to gather the required measurements' metadata.
+For the full set of features, Extra-P requires you to use Extra-Prof to gather measurements that with additional metadata.

 Instrumentation